heineike02/image_analysis/Readme.txt

 use BMH_data_analysis/BMH_20140304_analysis_KL_vs_SC.m as an example (has updated file structure).

 Git notes: repository ignores any image files (eg background images) to get those look at the original files on the FTP server under Resources/script

+Desired features to add:
+Change image collectioncode output to sort in image order (01 v.s.
+1 in filename), then adjust that within this structure.

+Use bright field to find cells and collect cell size Spot cells with bright field
+Collect Cell Size

+Filter out cells outside of a certain size range